buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 ### Targets

 A normal spell requires you to choose one or more targets to be affected by its magic.
 The spell description tells you whether the spell targets creatures, objects, or a point of origin to generate an area of effect.
 Unless the spell has a perceptible effect, a creature might never know it was the target of a spell.
-An effect like crackling lightning is obvious, but a more subtle effect, like attempting to read a creature's thoughts, usually goes unnoticed unless the spell says otherwise.
+An effect like crackling lightning is obvious, but a more subtle effect, like attempting to read a creature' \*\*s thoughts, usually goes unnoticed unless the spell says otherwise.

 Casting a spell is an action that does not go unnoticed.
 A Stealth check at difficulty 15 or casting the spell as if you were Distracted allows you to conceal the casting, if it does not happen right in front of the observer.